Here are all the tools I’ve researched, tested and used to maintain my sourdough starter

 For large batches of starter…

-3) A kitchen scale, here are the preferred utensils, in order of preference:
+Here are the preferred utensils, in order of preference:

 We are going to be measuring our ingredients by weight so a food scale is going to be a staple in your kitchen.
 That being said, you might as well get a good one like this since you will be using it to weigh your dough, and if you are operating a cottage bakery, you’ll be making large batches of dough, weighing 10+lbs.

-4) A room thermometer & hygrometer (optional, but very useful)
+(optional, but very useful)

 This is a very helpful tool that lets you know the temperature and humidity in the room.

-5) Rubber bands or dry erase marker (optional, but extremely useful)
+(optional, but extremely useful)

 These are very very helpful for the baker, as this will enable you to mark the starting point of the starter and will let you know how much the starter has risen.